ItsMyBot/Core/README.md

 - **Fully Customizable**: You can customize the bot to your liking via configuration files.
 - **Comprehensive Placeholder System**: Similar to PlaceholderAPI, you can add custom placeholders in any of the bot's messages.
 - **Ready for Your Own Plugins**: The entire bot is designed to allow you to easily add your own plugins.

+## Developer License
+If you wish to develop and distribute paid plugins for ItsMyBot, you must obtain a Commercial Developer License.
+This license grants you the rights to create, sell, and distribute your plugins within the ItsMyBot ecosystem.

+### Benefits of the Commercial Developer License:
+- **Monetize Your Plugins**: Sell your plugins and earn revenue.
+- **Access to Developer Support**: Receive priority support to help you with plugin development.
+- **Feature Requests**: Request new features that you need for your plugin development.
+- **Community Exposure**: Get featured in our plugin marketplace, reaching a broader audience.

+For more information or to apply for a Commercial Developer License, please join our [discord](https://discord.gg/XBdgHfYHKM).